2013 Masters (darts)

-The 2013 Coral Masters was the inaugural staging of the non-ranking darts tournament, The Masters, organised by the Professional Darts Corporation (PDC).
+The 2013 PDC Masters (known for sponsorship reasons as the 2013 Coral Masters) was the inaugural staging of the non-ranking darts tournament, The Masters, organised by the Professional Darts Corporation (PDC).
 It was held from 1 to 3 November 2013 at the Royal Highland Centre in Edinburgh, Scotland.

 Phil Taylor won the title by beating Adrian Lewis 10–1 in the final.

 Qualifiers

 Only the top 16 players on the PDC Order of Merit on 20 October 2013 qualified for the event.
 These were: